 - In the summer of 2010, Cardinal Stage launches its Cardinal for Kids series, professionally produced shows for 3-10-year-olds.

 - In the fall of 2010, Cardinal Stage secures its new administrative/rehearsal/shop building at 900 S Walnut St.

 - Following an acclaimed Bloomington run, Cardinal Stage’s 2010 production of Souvenir is a great success when it travels to Sanibel Island, Florida.

 - In May 2012, Cardinal for Schools is instituted in an effort to reduce the cost of student matinees.
 The first-year goal is to bring 3000 students to shows across the season at up to 80% off regular prices.

 - In May 2013, Cardinal Stage introduces the Indiana University Credit Union Education Initiative with a goal of raising $125,000 and impacting the lives of 10,000+ local students in the 2013-2014 season.

 - In October 2015, Cardinal Stage launched the school tour of Peabody, or the Science Fair Affair to 25 schools in over eight South-Central Indiana counties, reaching over 9000 students.

 - In December 2015, Cardinal Stage produces Mary Poppins, which smashes box office records as the most attended Family Holiday Musical.

-- In November 2017, Cardinal Stage hires its first successor its founding artistic director, Kate Galvin.
+- In November 2017, Cardinal Stage hires Kate Galvin as its first successor to its founding artistic director.

 - In October 2018, Cardinal Stage becomes one of four new organizations to receive the National Theatre Company Grant from the American Theatre Wing, marking Cardinal’s first major national award and recognition.